1. The capital city of the ancient Pandya dynasty was ____________.

 Explanation: They patronized Sangam poets like Avvaiyar, Kapilar, and Nakkeerar.

-57. The Sangam literary work Maduraikkanji praises:
+57. The Sangam literary work Maduraikkanji praises ____________.

 A) Cholas